Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/0-Platform_Agnostic_Bytecode_Slides.md

 </br>

-Being so simple and "Hardware-Indendent" there are wip projects to test if it is suitable to become the new polkadot smart contract language
+Being so simple and "Hardware-Indendent" there are work in progress projects to test if it is suitable to become the new polkadot smart contract language

 Notes:
 resources: polkadot blogpost - polkavm + risc-v specs